Skip to Content

 Current Limitations

-• The bundle tool only works on LFM2 and Qwen models for now.
+• The bundle tool only works on these model types for now: LFM2, LFM2-VL, Qwen.

-• We are working on expanding support to more models.
+• We are working on expanding support to more models.x

 Error Handling